-Thornhope Moor was acquired by the Philip Wayre Wildlife Trust in March 2012.
+Thornhope Moor was acquired by the Philip Wayre Upland Trust in March 2012.

-Most of the rough grazing on the reserve is a short sward of mat grass (nardus stricta), purple moor-grass (molina caerulea), common cotton-grass (eriophorum augustifolium), wavy hair-grass (deschampsia flexuosa) and soft rush (juncus effusus).
+Most of the rough grazing on the reserve is a short sward of mat grass (Nardus stricta), purple moor-grass (Molinia caerulea), cotton-grass (Eriophorum vaginatum and E. augustifolium), wavy hair-grass (Deschampsia flexuosa) and soft rush (Juncus effusus).
 Dwarf shrub species, which are in decline in many upland areas, provide an important food source for both red and black grouse as well as providing valuable cover.
-With good management the dwarf shrubs on the reserve are flourishing with ling (calluna vulgaris), bell (erica cinerea), cross-leaved heath (erica tetralix), bilberry (vaccinium myrtillus) and cowberry (vaccinium vitis-idaea) being the main species.
+With good management the dwarf shrubs on the reserve are flourishing with ling (Calluna vulgaris), bell (Erica cinerea), cross-leaved heath (Erica tetralix), bilberry (Vaccinium myrtillus) and cowberry (Vaccinium vitis-idaea) being the main species.